 Panel proposals are evaluated concurrently by the CLAH Program Committee and by the AHA Program Committee.
 All session organizers interested in having their session considered by the CLAH must submit the proposal electronically to the AHA, and then forward the full session proposal proof to the CLAH Program Committee.
 The AHA does not forward the session proposals to the CLAH, so for your session to be considered by the CLAH, you must submit it separately to the CLAH by the deadline, typically February 15.

 How can I increase the chances of my panel being accepted?

 The CLAH Program Committee encourages diverse panels.
 And in addition to following the published guidelines for submitting proposals, members are encouraged to adapt their proposals to the annual theme of the AHA Meeting.

 Do I or other participants of my panel need to be CLAH Members?

-We do not require membership at the time of proposal submission, but if your session is accepted for the CLAH program, all participants must be current members for the year prior to the conference.
-An exception is made for scholars from outside the US, from fields outside of Latin American History, or from other disciplines, who are encouraged but not required to attend.
-As a session organizer, please make sure that your panelists understand that their session was submitted to the CLAH, and that if it is adopted, they must be current in their dues, regardless of their status with the AHA, and even if their session was adopted as a joint session with the AHA, in order to participate in the program.
+We require membership at the time of proposal submission.
+All participants must be current members for the year prior to the conference.
+An exception is made for scholars from Latin America or the Caribbean, from fields outside of Latin American History, or from other disciplines, who are encouraged but not required to attend.
+As a session organizer, please make sure that your panelists understand that they must be current in their dues, regardless of their status with the AHA, in order to participate in the program.